X

 Milwaukee Business, Employment, and Commercial Litigation Attorneys

 Does your enterprise need an overhaul of its employment agreements?
 Have you become involved in an employment-related dispute with a current or former employee?
 Do you have questions about how you might take advantage of arbitration clauses in your standard business agreements?
-If so, you should contact the Milwaukee business litigation firm of Kerkman Wagner & Dunn We have over 50 years of combined legal experience representing business owners in Wisconsin.
+If so, you should contact the Milwaukee business litigation firm of Kerkman & Dunn We have over 50 years of combined legal experience representing business owners in Wisconsin.
 We’ve handled many sorts of employment claims and other disputes in state and federal courts.
 We can advise on arbitration matters as well.
 Our firm has big firm talent and provides small firm attention.
 Call us at 414-278-7000 or complete our online contact form.

 An Experienced Law Firm For Your Needs